emmercm/www/src/blog/_amortize-your-learning.md.md

 I wrote [Bash Environment Variable Defaults](/blog/bash-environment-variable-defaults) because I wanted a "snack" article that was easy to write, and even though it's relatively niche, it's in my top five articles by hits.
 On the other hand, I wrote [Docker Shell vs. Exec Form](/blog/docker-shell-vs.-exec-form) mostly as an article to support [You Don't Need an Init System for Node.js in Docker](/blog/you-don-t-need-an-init-system-for-node.js-in-docker), but the former gets nearly 10x the hits.
 There is so much more information for Docker and related technologies that I thought it would get lost in the noise.
 But you never know what people will find valuable!

-There are other selfish reasons
+There are also selfish reasons to share information publicly, and it's ok to be selfish!
+Your company may have a public engineering blog that is in constant need of volunteers,

 Having an impact beyond your team is a key hallmark of staff+ engineers.
 What is more "beyond your team" than the public internet?
 I've published [77 blog articles](/blog) over four and a half years.
 I don't try to have much of a presence online beyond my website and projects